dmorse/pscf/doc/user-man/groups.rst

      inversion (:math:`\overline{1}`) or a 3-, 4- or 6-fold rotoinversion
      axis (:math:`\overline{3}`, :math:`\overline{4}`, or :math:`\overline{6}`),
-     are indicated in the PSCF text string by placing a "-" sign before the overbarred integer.
-Thus for, example, "-3" represents the symbol :math:`\overline{3}` in the text space group name "I a -3 d"
+     are indicated in the PSCF text string by placing a "-" sign before the integer.
+Thus for, example, :math:`\overline{3}` is replaced by "-3" in the ascii identifier "I a -3 d".

-   * Integers with subscripts, such as :math:`4_2`, which indicate screw axes, are indicated in the text representation by placing the two integers directly adjacent, with no intervening white space.
+   * Integers with subscripts, such as :math:`4_2`, which represent screw axes, are indicated in the text representation by placing the two integers directly adjacent, with no intervening white space.
 Thus, for example, :math:`4_2` is replaced by "42".